Public hospital fees

 Changes to TAC funding in Victorian public health services

-From 1 July 2026, the Transport Accident Commission will introduce a new, simplified way of funding care for eligible TAC clients treated in Victorian public health services.
+The Transport Accident Commission has introduced a new, simplified way of funding care for eligible TAC clients treated in Victorian public health services.

-This shift means that instead of paying separately for medical, diagnostic and other services, the TAC will make one bundled payment to health services through the Department of Health.
+This shift means that instead of paying separately for medical, diagnostic and other services, the TAC provides a single bundled payment to health services through the Department of Health.

 How the new funding model works

-Under this new model, the TAC will fund care using a single TAC price per National Weighted Activity Unit (NWAU).
-The TAC price will be consistent across all Victorian public health services and reflects the cost of delivering care.
+Under this new model, the TAC funds care using a single TAC price per National Weighted Activity Unit (NWAU).
+The TAC price is consistent across all Victorian public health services and reflects the cost of delivering care.

-This activity‑based payment will apply across all public health activity – emergency, admitted (including acute and mental health), sub‑acute and non‑admitted care.
+This activity‑based payment applies across all public health activity – emergency, admitted (including acute and mental health), sub‑acute and non‑admitted care.

-Public health services will be responsible for payments to medical and diagnostic providers for care delivered on or after 1 July 2026, based on mutually agreed arrangements.
+Public health services are then responsible for payments to medical and diagnostic providers for care delivered on or after 1 July 2026, based on mutually agreed arrangements.

 What the changes mean for providers

-From 1 July 2026, medical practitioners and diagnostic providers will no longer be able to invoice the TAC directly for services delivered in public health settings .
+From 1 July 2026, medical practitioners and diagnostic providers no longer invoice the TAC directly for services delivered in public health settings .
 Any invoices for services submitted to the TAC on or after this date will be declined or recovered.

-Providers should be in discussion with their employing or contracting health service to confirm remuneration arrangements ahead of the transition.
-If a provider uses a third‑party billing service, it’s important that this information is shared so billing processes can be updated.
+Providers should be in discussion with their employing or contracting health service to confirm remuneration arrangements due to the transition.
+If a provider uses a third‑party billing service, billing processes should be updated to reflect this change.

 Note: Providers can still invoice the TAC for services delivered in public health settings on or before 30 June 2026.
 They have up to two years from the date of service to submit those invoices.